moonisshakeel/mydeck-moonis/README.md

 # mydeck-moonis
 slidifying my first shiny app
-This is just a project that I have done as part of course-Developing Data Products on Corsera
+This is just a project that I have done as part of the course-Developing Data Products on Coursera